barney0/WU-STHACK-2019/README.md

 SCREENSHOT QRENCODE CMD VERSION AND DB
 SCREENSHOT CURRENT VERSION AND DATABASE OUTPUT

-<b>Nice</b> but I can not do anything better with that?
+**Nice** but I can not do anything better with that?
 Actually yes, let's try to read some local files!
 SCREENSHOT QRENCODE CMD LOAD_FILE
 SCREENSHOT CURRENT LOAD_FILE /var/www/html/index.php OUTPUT